Liuqiran/liuqiran.github.io/content/en/2025-06-mother-or-wife.md

 Perhaps one reason I left my hometown was that I wanted to get away from my mother and become an independent person.

 [I met someone who could give the right answer to this question](https://liuqiran.github.io/en/2025-06-general-santos-city/), but unfortunately, I couldn’t meet her standards.
-She can offer her life to the church, steadfast and serene, while I remain a restless soul, adrift in search of meaning.
+She can give her whole life to the church, while I am a restless soul, drifting and searching for meaning.

 Actually, this question should be asked by a woman, because I believe it is the woman who holds the right to choose and agree.
 But I sincerely hope that we all can meet someone who devotes himself to his wife, instead of his mother.